piperhaywood/lilypond-boilerplate/README.md

 Open your preferred CLI and type `lilypond -v` to check that LilyPond is installed and what version  you are running.
 If it is not installed, follow the command line installation instructions on [lilypond.org](http://lilypond.org/download.html).

 Next, run `npm install`.
 Once this is completed, you should be ready to go!
-Run `gulp watch` to compile `example.ly` as `example.pdf` each time a LilyPond file is changed and saved.
+Run `gulp watch` to compile `example.ly` each time a LilyPond file is changed and saved.

 For help with LilyPond markup, see the LilyPond docs.